kctnky/sumo-traffic/highway-synthetic-2way/readme.md

 ## Synthetic Two-Way Highway Scenario for SUMO

-This simulation is constructed on top the one-way *../highway-scenario* via also adding traffic in the reverse direction.
+This simulation is created by adding traffic in reverse direction to the one-way highway traffic scenario.
 The road network, traffic demands and all configurable settings are exactly same for each direction.
-So, check the first scenario for more details.
+Check [highway-synthetic](https://github.com/kctnky/sumo-traffic/tree/master/highway-synthetic) for more details.